tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 An important addendum to our definition then should be that acceptance tests don't have to be about just business behaviour, they can also be about broader system qualities such as non-functional requirements and usability.
 It's still about customer confidence.

 Unfortunately, Cripin's definition talks specifically about _stories_ and business _value_.
-Acceptance tests may or may not have anything to do with user stories.
-At least, in our definition, we're talking generally about system behaviour and brushing over the idea that stories could describe behaviour.
-I don't think a story is necessarily a prerequisite to an acceptance test.
-Similarly, _business value_ is a tricky thing to quantify.
-We'll talk more about that later.
+I say unfortunate because acceptance tests may or may not have anything to do with user stories.
+We'll talk about stories later but in our definition, we're talking generally about system behaviour and brushing over the idea that stories could describe that behaviour.
+A story isn't necessarily a prerequisite for an acceptance test.
+Similarly, _business value_ is a tricky thing to quantify so measuring it in a test can be a challenge.
+We'll talk more about that later too.

 D> ##Specification by example {#specification-by-example-aside}
 D>